Queen Mary Futures

 If you're unsure of your neighbourhood status, we encourage you to submit an application so that we can assess on your behalf.
 All applications will be checked for eligibility.

-Applications for the Queen Mary Futures programme are now OPEN!
+Applications for the Queen Mary Futures programme have now closed.

 Students who participate in the Queen Mary Futures programme are expected to attend for the duration of the 4-week programme in February/March 2022, and to complete the online careers module.